DoumanAsh/Naze_Boku_no_Sekai_wo_Dare_mo_Oboeteinainoka/src/2/world5.md

 "...Kai, I see what thee meant by this question.
 If angels are not regarding humans as danger, then it is likely that there will not be many guards inside the palace ?"

-_Edit note @Douman: Reiren says [カイとやら。] here, which means she doesn't call him by name.
-Do we implement that here by saying something like "...Guy named Kai, I see what thee meant by this question."?
-It does sound unnatural, not sure what to do with this!_

-"Yeah, anyway the angels are probably placing the majority of their floating fortresses alongside the Io national border as well."
+"Yeah.
+Besides angels are probably placing the majority of their floating fortresses alongside the Io national border as well."
-_Edit note @Douman: [どうせ天使たちも X しているんだろ] = "Anyway the angels are also probably doing X"?
-I think どうせ translates better to anyway? o.o_

 The same attitude as that of Urza's demons.
 They are focusing their power on the borders, as they are wary of invasion from other races.